Turkish-coffee/OODBMS-study-case/README.md

 # 2. Docker Installation

-Docker is a containerization tool for creating isolated, reliable work environments.
-Unlike classic VMware, which has to emulate an entire operating system, Docker works via DockerDemon, which saves precious resources when deploying applications
+Docker is a containerization tool for creating isolated, reliable working environments.
 The first step is to install docker via the link below:

 https://www.docker.com/get-started/